inmbolmie/Save-a-Term/README.md

 # Save-a-Term

-Hardware for an IBM 5251 and 3278 reverse keyboard adapter to use a regular PS/2 keyboard with the terminals.
+Hardware for an IBM 5251 and 3278 reverse keyboard adapter to use a regular PS/2 keyboard with the original terminals.
 Based on my TMK controller fork (https://github.com/inmbolmie/ps2_to_4704_converter)

 ![PCB](./images/sat.jpg)